dariolitardi/smartecgrepo/README.md

 ## How to compile the code
-In order to to compile the code for the Nucleo Board you have to add STM32 boards support to Arduino IDE.
+In order to compile the code for the Nucleo Board you have to add STM32 boards support to Arduino IDE.
 You can find the tutorial at this link: https://github.com/stm32duino/wiki/wiki/Getting-Started

 ## Links